Boren Graduate Fellowships

 - Applicants must choose a country and a course of study that are critically important to their academic field of study, their career objectives, and U.S. national security.

-- High grades and a sufficiently strong curriculum to gain attendance to a first-rate graduation institution are required.
+- High grades and a sufficiently strong curriculum to gain admission to a first-rate graduate institution are required.

 Application Procedures and Selection Criteria